-In the same place we kill'd some Musk-Rats, or a fort of Animals which refemble a Rat in their shape, and are as big as a Rabbet.
+In the same Place we kill'd some Musk-Rats, or a fort of Animals which refemble a Rat in their Shape, and are as big as a Rabbet.
 The Skins of these Rats are very much valued, as differing but little from those of Beavers.
-Their Testicles smell fo strong of Musk, that no Civet or Antilope that Asia affords, can boast of such a strong and sweet fmell.
-We spy'd'em in the Mornings and Evenings, at which time they usually appear upon the Water with their Nose to the Windward, and betray themselves to the Huntsmen, by the curling of the Water.
-The Fouteraux, which are an amphibious fort of little Pole-Cats, are catch'd after the same manner.
-I was likewise entertain'd upon this occasion, with the killing of certain little Beafts, call'd Siffleurs, or Whiftlers, with allufion to their wonted way of whistling or whizzing at the Mouth of their Holes in fair Weather.
-They are as big as Hares, but fomewhat shorter, their Flesh is good for nothing, but their Skins are recommended by their rarity.
-The Savages gave me an opportunity of hearing one of these Creatures whistle for an hour together, after which they shot it.
-To gratifie the curiosity I had to see such diversity of Animals, they made a diligent fearch for the Holes or Dens of the Carcaicux, and having found some at the distance of two or three Leagues from the Fen upon which we were posted, they conducted me to the place.
-At the break of day we planted our felves round the Holes, with our Bellies upon the Ground; and left fome Slaves to hold the Dogs a Musket-shot behind us.
-As foon as these Animals perceiv'd Day-light, they came out of their Holes, which were immediately ftop'd up by the Savages, and upon that the Dogs fetch'd 'em up with ease.
-We saw but two of 'em, which made a vigorous defence against the Dogs, but were strangled after a dispute of half an hour.
+Their Testicles smell fo strong of Musk, that no Civet or Antilope that Afia affords, can boaft of fuch a strong and sweet Smell.
+We fpy'd 'em in the Mornings and Evenings, at which time they usually appear upon the Water with their Nose to the Windward, and betray themselves to the Huntsmen, by the curling of the Water.
+The Fouteraux, which are an Amphibious fort of little Pole-Cats, are catch'd after the fame Manner.
+I was likewise entertain'd upon this occasion, with the killing of certain little Beafts, call'd Siffieurs, or Whiftlers, with Allusion to their wonted way of whiftling or whizzing at the Mouth of their Holes in fair Weather.
+They are as big as Hares, but somwhat shorter, their Flesh is good for nothing, but their Skins are recommended by their Rarity.
+The Savages gave me an Opportunity of hearing one of these Creatures whistle for an Hour together, after which they shot it.
+To gratify the Curiofity I had to see such Diversity of Animals, they made a diligent Search for the Holes or Dens of the Carcaioux, and having found fome at the distance of two or three Leagues from the Fen upon which we were posted, they conducted me to the Place.
+At the Break of Day we planted our felves round the Holes, with our Bellies upon the Ground; and left some Slaves to hold the Dogs a MusketMusket-shot behind us.
+As soon as these Animals perceiv'd Day-light, they came out of their Holes, which were immediately stop'd up by the Savages, and upon that the Dogs fetch'd 'em up with Ease.
+We saw but two of 'em, which made a vigorous Defence against the Dogs, but were strangled after a Dispute of half an Hour.
 These Animals are not unlike a Badger, only they are bigger, and more mischievous.
-Tho' our Dogs shew'd a great deal of Courage in attacking the Carcaioux, they betray'd their Cowardice the next day in a rencounter with a Porcupine, which we fpy'd upon a little Tree.
-To obtain the pleafure of feeing the Porcupine fall, we cut down the Tree; but neither the Dogs nor we durft go near it: The Dogs only bark'd and jump'd round it; for it darted its long and hard hair like fo many Bodkins, three or four paces off.
-At last we pelted it to death, and put it upon the fire to burn off its Darts ; after which we fcalded it like a Pig, took out the Intrails, and roasted it: But tho' 'twas very fat, I could not relish it so well as to comply with the affertion of the Natives, who alledge, that it eats as well as a Capon or a Partridge.
+Tho' our Dogs shew'd a great deal of Courage in attacking the Carcaioux, they betray'd their Cowardice the next Day in a Rencounter with a Porcupine, which we fpy'd upon a little Tree.
+To obtain the Pleasure of seeing the Porcupine fall, we cut down the Tree; but neither the Dogs nor we durst go near it: The Dogs only bark'd and jump'd round it; for it darted its long and hard Hair, like fo many Bodkins, three or four Paces off.
+At last we pelted it to Death, and put it upon the Fire to burn off its Darts; after which we scalded it like a Pig, took out the Intrails, and roafted it: But tho' 'twas very fat, I could not relish it so well as to comply with the Assertion of the Natives, who alledge, that it eats as well as a Capon or a Partridge.